Welcome to Germany Visa & Residence

 EU Blue Card Germany

 EU Blue Card Germany is a residence permit for those people which are professionals highly qualified and want to work in skilled positions in Germany.
 It is regulated under the Residence Act (AufenthG) and is part of Germany’s skilled immigration system designed to attract international experts in high‑demand sectors.
 This permit is mainly for university graduates who have secured a qualified job offer in Germany and meet the required minimum salary threshold, which is updated each year by the German government.
-A lower salary requirement may apply to shortage occupations such as IT, engineering, and healthcare.
+A lower requirement salary may apply to shortage occupations such as IT, engineering, and healthcare.

-Applicants must show they can support themselves during their stay while searching for a job.
+Applicants must show they can themselves support during their stay while searching for a job.
 Once employment is secured, they can switch to a work residence permit.

 Germany Job Seeker Visa